godotengine/godot-docs/classes/class_array.rst

 - void **shuffle** **(** **)**

 Shuffles the array such that the items will have a random order.
+This method uses the global random number generator common to methods such as :ref:`@GDScript.randi<class_@GDScript_method_randi>`.
+Call :ref:`@GDScript.randomize<class_@GDScript_method_randomize>` to ensure that a new seed will be used each time if you want non-reproducible shuffling.

 .. _class_Array_method_size: